hakituo/xiaoyou-core/readme.md

 * Improve speech recognition & synthesis
 * Multi-platform integration & UI/UX improvements
 * Plugin system for custom extensions
+* I will make a table pet and put it on Steam, and of course it is also free and open source

 ## 🤝 Contact